 I'm a violinist/composer/music theorist that upon graduation from the Eastman School of Music became a full-time coder.

-Currently, I am a Software Engineer at Epicom in Austin, TX.
+Currently, I am an Application Engineer at Upcurve Cloud in Austin, TX.

 Listed here are some of the various tools and other miscellany I developed for music theory and analysis while at the Eastman School of Music.